qexat/garnet/README.md

  * Simplicity over runtime performance -- Rust and Go are very different places on this spectrum, but I think OCaml demonstrates you should be able to have a bunch of both.
 There needs to be more points on this spectrum.
+Investigate more.
- * Fast compiler -- This is a pain point for Rust for various reasons, and one of those things where having it work well is real nice
+ * Fast compiler -- This is a pain point for Rust for various reasons, and one of those things where having it work well is real nice.
  * Simplicity of compiler -- I'd rather have a GOOD compiler in 50k lines than a FANTASTIC compiler in 500k lines; investigate [qbe](https://c9x.me/compile/) for example.